patriciogonzalezvivo/thebookofshaders/12/README.md

 ### Tiling and iterating

 Well if you have to scale the previus example with a bigger set of points you will discover that is actually very hard to do that in an efficient way.
+The solution involves tiling the space like we have done before.

 <div class="codeAndCanvas" data="cellnoise-01.frag"></div>